How to install a DIY peel and stick backsplash with just a pair of scissors and a tape measure.

 Finding The Right Kitchen Tile Stickers

-I used these large Smart Tiles from Home Depot in Murano Metallic Black, Grey, and White.
-I got a great deal on them when they were on sale for only $5 per tile.
+I used the large Smart Tiles from Home Depot in Murano Metallic Black, Grey, and White.
+These are no longer available, but I found a similar peel and stick tile from Smart Tile here.

 You can find all of the Smart Tile Home Depot carries here.